 - use of a single room with ensuite facilities or a dedicated toilet

-- dedicated patient-care equipment
+- dedicated care equipment for that person

 Transmission of antibiotic resistant bacteria in the community